kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | `description` _string_ | Description of the application. what is its purpose |
 | `method` _[TemplateMethod](#templatemethod)_ | Method used to install the application |
 | `defaultValues` _[RawExtension](#rawextension)_ | DefaultValues specify default values for the UI which are passed to helm templating when creating an application.
 Comments are not preserved.
-Deprecated: use DefaultValuesBlock instead |
+Deprecated: Use DefaultValuesBlock instead.
+This field was deprecated in KKP 2.25 and will be removed in KKP 2.27+. |
 | `defaultValuesBlock` _string_ | DefaultValuesBlock specifies default values for the UI which are passed to helm templating when creating an application.
 Comments are preserved. |
 | `defaultDeployOptions` _[DeployOptions](#deployoptions)_ | DefaultDeployOptions holds the settings specific to the templating method used to deploy the application.
 These settings can be overridden in applicationInstallation. |